rwberendsen/eldiem/README.md

 Closer to the current proposal would be work on data contracts, and work done at startups like Gable.

+Other related work includes TypeSpec by Microsoft and Smithy by AWS.
+These projects avoid JSON schema, and provide custom schema languages specialised in specifying schema's.
+Note that JSON schema is not actually a language to specify schema's, but rather, it is a language to define constraints on data instances.
+Over the years and spec version, JSON schema has grown into highly complex technology, and both Typespec and Smithy represent a deviation from JSON schema, much like the grammar we propose in this document is.

 ### Iceberg

 Iceberg tables come with advanced concepts and with deep integrations with a